ulipese/basic-users-crud/README.md

 ### What I learned

-I learned more about CRUD operations with MongoDB and mongoose.
+I learned more about CRUD operations, MVC, and MongoDB/mongoose.

 ## Author